intrepid249/Timer/ReadMe.md

   ```cpp
   timer.schedule(...)
   ```
-  This function will schedule a do-once event (defined as a lambda function in the parameter) after the specified amount of time.
+  This function will schedule a do-once event (which can be defined as a lambda function in the parameter) after the specified amount of time.

   ```cpp
   timer.scheduleAtFixedRate(...)
   ```
-  This function will schedule a repeated event (defined as a lambda function in the parameter).
+  This function will schedule a repeated event (which can be defined as a lambda function in the parameter).
   The first delay parameter will set the delay until the function's initial call, the second delay parameter sets the time between function calls.